Creating Tags in Cintoo

 11. Fill in all metadata fields as needed and click Create.
 The view used for the creation of the bounding box (in Scan & Teleport mode or in 3D Navi mode) will be the default view for this tag.

-12. Clicking on the Create another leaves the right panel for tag creation process open but resets the fields.
+12. Clicking on Create another leaves the right panel for tag creation process open but resets the fields.

-13.Once created the tag appears in the corresponding tag list.
+14. Once created the tag appears in the corresponding tag list.

-14. To edit the tag click on the tag and then click on Edit at the bottom of the Tag Explorer.
-The menu on the right opens, allowing to adjust the bounding box.
-There is also a possibility to mark several bounding boxes from the same view by clicking additionally on the "+' sign next to the Bounding box field, which creates a complex tag.
+15. To edit the tag, click on it and then click on Edit at the bottom of Tag Explorer.
+The menu on the right opens, allowing to adjust the bounding box or add additional ones to create a complex tag.

 Duplicate a Tag

-1. Select a tag in the Tag Explorer.
+1. Select a tag in Tag Explorer.

 2. Click Duplicate tag in the list of available actions.

 3. This will open the Duplicate Tag panel, prefilled with the information from the Tag selected in Step 1 of these instructions.
+Enter an appropriate ID for a tag duplicate.

-Import a List of Tags
+Import a Tag List

 • A column with heading "ID" must be included in the CSV